pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/SingleEntryPointSystems.md

 This is an incredibly powerful feature of SwiftUI, and the only reason it works so well and is so easy to understand is specifically because SwiftUI views form a single entry point system.
-That makes it possible to alter the execution environment of `HeaderView` so that its foreground color is red, and that altered state does not affect the other parts of the view true, such as `FooterView`.
+That makes it possible to alter the execution environment of `HeaderView` so that its foreground color is red, and that altered state does not affect the other parts of the view tree, such as `FooterView`.

 The same is possible with the Composable Architecture and the dependencies of features.
 For example,